denisyukphp/throttler/docs/index.md

 $sortedCollection = $sorter->sort($collection, new Desc());
 ```

-The nodes at the top of the list should be used more often.
+The nodes at the top of the list will be used more often.
 You can manage sorting using [Asc](../src/Collection/Asc.php) and [Desc](../src/Collection/Desc.php) comparators.
 Example for the Desc direction:

 ```text
 +--------+--------+